2016 Serbian local elections: Savski Venac

 Results of the election for the Municipal Assembly of Savski Venac:

 Irena Vujović of the Progressive Party was chosen as mayor after the election.
 The local coalition government included the Progressives and the Socialists.
 Social Democratic Party member Nenad Konstantinović was elected from the lead position on the Democratic Party alliance list; parliamentarian Nataša Vučković was re-elected as a Democratic Party candidate on the same list.
 Srđan Nogo, at the time a member of Dveri, appeared in the fifth position on the Democratic Party of Serbia–Dveri list and was not elected.

 Sopot

 Results of the election for the Municipal Assembly of Sopot:

 Živorad Milosavljević of the Progressive Party, who had served as mayor of Sopot since 1989, was confirmed for another term in office after the election.

 Stari Grad

 Results of the election for the Municipal Assembly of Stari Grad:

 Marko Bastać, at the time a member of the Democratic Party, was chosen as mayor by a secret ballot in May 2016 with the support of thirty-eight delegates.
 The Socialist Party participated in the local coalition government.
 The Progressives and Enough Is Enough subsequently indicated they would serve in opposition.

+There was some ambiguity concerning the relationship between the Serbian Radical Party and the local government.
+In May 2016, the Radical Party's Belgrade president Miljan Damjanović announced that the Radicals would be joining the DS-led administration.
+The DS later denied that an agreement had been reached between the parties.
+Ljubiša Kukolj from the Radicals was included in the municipal council that was formed on 12 May 2016, although Bastać contended that this followed negotiations on an individual rather than a party level.
+After further controversy, Kukolj withdrew from council on 26 May 2016.
+This notwithstanding, the Radicals gave at least unofficial support to Bastać's administration afterward.

-There was some confusion as to which other parties supported the coalition.
-Future parliamentarian Uglješa Marković of the Socialist Party received a mandate on 29 September 2016 and served for the remainder of the term..
+Future parliamentarian Uglješa Marković of the Socialist Party received a local assembly mandate on 29 September 2016 and served for the remainder of the term.

+Bastać left the Democratic Party in December 2016 but continued to serve as mayor.
+He later joined the Party of Freedom and Justice in 2019 and became the president of its city board for Belgrade.
+He was removed from this role and the party's organization in Stari Grad was dissolved in June 2020, after Bastać chose to participate in that year's local elections in defiance of a party boycott.